Trentino-Alto Adige: Hiking and Eating in Northern Italy

 An Off-season Hiking Experience in Northern Italy

-Hiking in Northern Italy can truly provide a taste of that sweet mountain life, especially during off-season travels to smaller villages.
-At the local supermarket, the employees greet returning customers by their first name, and one can meet the same resident working in both the shop and the restaurant.
+Hiking in Northern Italy can truly provide a taste of that sweet mountain life.
+Especially if you travel to smaller villages during the off-season.
+At the local supermarket, the employees greet returning customers by their first name.
+One can meet the same resident working in both the shop and the restaurant.
 You greet each other as acquaintances on the Sunday hike.
 While we might not always see it, the fact remains that travelling off-season means less strain on resources.
 What is tangible, though, is the solitude and cultural immersion you experience during these calmer periods.

 Arrivederci, for now